m-pilia/.vim/README.md

   other repositories on GitHub, I do not accept contributions here.
 The issue tracker is disabled, and pull requests will be closed and locked automatically.
+* If you are new to vim, my advice is to not blindly clone and use this as your configuration.
+Many things here work for me but may not work very well for you.
+Many others are likely beyond your current knowledge.
+The best way to go is to build your own configuration from scratch.
+Using someone else's configuration as a starting point is likely going to be suboptimal.
+You are welcome to take inspiration or re-use pieces of code from here, but as a rule of thumb you should never put something in your configuration if you do not know exactly what it does and how it works.

 # License